 This thread will be just facts and answers to frequently asked questions.
 As time allows I will add more data.
-The hope is that it will provide a useful primer for anyone interested in running a car tire on the back of their FJR w/o them needing to wade though the 1000+ posts in the original thread.
+The hope is that it will provide a useful primer for anyone interested in running a car tire on the back of their FJR w/o them needing to wade though the nearly 4000 posts, (as of 9/14), in the original thread.
+The original thread can be found HERE

 ADMIN NOTE: As this thread is added to by the author and author incorporates details into the first post, they may ask to have posts removed to keep the thread clean and organized.

-NOTE - All info equally pertains to Gen I and Gen II unless specifically stated otherwise.
+NOTE - All info equally pertains to Gen I, II & III unless specifically stated otherwise.

 **********Motorcycling is a dangerous sport!!!
 RUNNING A CAR TIRE ON YOUR MOTORCYCLE CAN HAVE INSURANCE REPERCUSSIONS.
 Claims in tire related accidents have been both denied and accepted.
 Read your policy and speak with your agent.
 Be aware of the potential issues and make your own decisions based on your own risks and risk assessment.
 If you wish to discuss this, start a new thread, don't post it here.